jchristopher/attachments/readme.txt

 5. Drag and drop to sort

 == Changelog ==

+= 3.0.3 =
+* Fixed an issue that prevented defining a post ID when retrieving Attachments outside The Loop
+* Cleaned up potential PHP warning when Attachments were requested for a post that had none

 = 3.0.2 =
 * Fixed an issue where some HTML entities were not properly stored